-The security deposit will be refunded in full if the boat is returned on time and in the same condition as it was checked out (see note above about fuel charges).
+The security deposit will be refunded in full (or not charged) if the boat is returned on time and in the same condition as it was checked out (see note above about fuel charges).
 Return of the deposit may be pro-rated if the boat is not returned on time, if the boat or engine need repairs, if equipment is missing, or if fuel is needed.
 In case of a partial refund, amounts returned might be by check mailed to the supplied mailing address.
 In some circumstances, return of the deposit may take several days to process.

 Day time use only!
 You are not allowed to operate the boat after sunset or before sunrise, even if the boat is equipped with running lights.

 Water skiing, wake-boarding, tubing, and other such activities are not allowed with any of our boats.
-Besides the wear and tear on the boats and the inherent dangers, it’s just not something people generally do around here: the water is cold, there are too many lobster pots, the waves can be too big, and there is too much other boat traffic.
+There are inherent dangers, and it’s just not something people generally do around here: the water is cold, there are too many lobster pots, the waves can be big, and there is often too much other boat traffic.